trothr/chicory/doc/platforms.md

 * QNX
 * OPENSTEP

-Microsoft Windows works by way of CYGWIN or MKS / Unix Services for Windows but should also work by way of the Windows Subsystem for Linux.
+Chicory on Microsoft Windows works by way of CYGWIN or MKS (Unix Services for Windows).
+Chicory works perfectly under Windows Subsystem for Linux where full POSIX capabilities exist, but that does not always translate back to the traditional side.

+* Windows-x86, aka Windows-i386
+* Windows-amd64
 * MinGW-i386
-* Windows-i386

 IBM z/OS has a POSIX subsystem called USS which works fine with Chicory, though the environment is EBCDIC rather than ASCII.
 Scripts are not portable between z/OS USS and other POSIX systems without translation.
+IBM z/VM (CMS) provides the same POSIX subsystem but with limits on `fork()` in the nucleus.

 * OS390-s390
 * OS390-s390x